edinkulovic/SimpleDockerMySQL/README.md

 The -a flag tells docker run to bind to the container’s STDIN, STDOUT or STDERR.
 This makes it possible to manipulate the output and input as needed.

+## 5. Access to database

+There are multiple ways for accessing database but for now I am using Valentina Studio just for testing and playing with database directly.
+In order to access to database use database name, user name and user password provided in the run command and for the host user `localhost` on port `6603` (specified in the run command).
+Connection Method is Standard TCP/IP.

 ## TODO
  - Add support for external mysql config file instead of passing it as an argument like `explicit_defaults_for_timestamp`
  - Add support for initial script execution